schmelter-sap/jvmkill/README.md

 # Building

+To build the agent, install the above pre-requisites, then issue:

+    cargo build --release -p jvmkill

+# Testing

-To build the agent and run the tests, install the above pre-requisites, then issue:
+To run the tests, install the above pre-requisites, then issue:

-    make JAVA_HOME=/path/to/jdk
+    cargo test --all

 # Usage